easy-wi/installer/README.md

   - CentOS 7 and 8

 ___
-# Currently CentOS 8 & 9 is not Supported we are working on it !
+# Currently CentOS 8 & 9 is not supported, we are working on it!
 > Due to WebServer ID issue
 ## Stable Installer up to Debian 10/11, Ubuntu 20/21/22 and CentOS 7 [NOT UPDATED TO JDK-17]